 Penalties in Texas for Open Alcohol Container in Vehicle

 Each count of an open alcohol container in a vehicle in Texas is a Class C misdemeanor.
-In Texas, Class C misdemeanors are punishable by fine up to $500 as specified in Tex.
+In Texas, Class C misdemeanors are punishable by fines up to $500 as specified in Tex.
 Penal Code § 12.23.
 The offense can be upgraded to a Class B misdemeanor with 6-180 days of jail time and up to $2,000 in fines if a DWI conviction is involved.

 When you are charged with an open container offense, the police officer will issue a written citation and a notice to appear in court instead of you appearing before a judge.
 Signing this agreement to appear in court at the specified date and time will enable your release from the officer’s custody.
 An experienced DWI defense lawyer serving Dallas County can motion to change this date, as well as implement other strategies to keep your criminal record clean of a misdemeanor open container offense in Texas.